dhminch/syslog-alert/README.md

 - Running commands with pkexec
 - Logging into terminal with TTY
 - Logging into terminal with SSH
-- Logging into pfsense web GUI
+- Logging into pfSense web GUI
 - Logging into ESXi web GUI

 ## Log entries to be implemented

 - OpenVPN successful auth
 - Logging into Gnome3 GUI
+- Logging into Unifi web GUI
+- Logging into OMV web GUI